 Then, the chase is on.
 Galarian Zapdos makes like Road Runner and speeds away from you, and you’ll have to give chase on your bike, cutting corners and avoiding other Pokémon.
 You can try ringing your bell to get its attention before it runs off, but this never worked for us.

-When you finally catch up with the breakneck bird, you’re faced with a battle against another level 70 legendary Pokémon, although Zapdos is a Fighting/Flying-type.
+When you finally catch up with the breakneck bird, you’re faced with a battle against another level 70 legendary Pokémon, although Zapdos is a flying and fighting Pokémon.
 As ever, make sure you’re well-prepared, as fainting Zapdos or having all your Pokémon wiped out will mean starting the process all over again.
 Our fighting Pokémon weakness guide can offer further insight into how to defeat it.

 Galarian Moltres flees to the Isle of Armor, and roams there over land and sea.
 We recommend intercepting it on land, as it’s much easier and there are no Sharpedos on your tail.

 If you fly to the Dojo, you’ll see Galarian Moltres gradually approach from the sea.
 Ring your bell or give a whistle while in its path, and it’ll swoop down to battle you.
-Prepare for a fight against a strong level 70 Dark/Flying-type, and you’ll be fine.
+Prepare for a fight against a strong level 70 flying and dark-type, and you’ll be fine.
 Our dark Pokémon weakness guide is a good read if you want to beat Moltres.